• Skip to primary navigation

 A sour cream squash casserole with Ritz crackers checks every box on your side dish list: It’s incredibly flavorful, layered with a tangy cheesy sauce, and has a crunchy Ritz cracker topping.

-With summer squash showing up in the farmer’s market and in summer gardens, it’s always nice to have a few squash recipes to pull out.
-Some of my other favorites squash recipes are a Tex-Mex squash casserole , squash topped with biscuits and squash casserole with pasta.
+With summer squash showing up in the farmer’s market and in summer gardens, it’s always nice to have a few squash recipes to pull out to go with some BBQ ribs or as part of your Thanksgiving feast.
 This Southern squash casserole recipe has a sour cream-mayo cheese sauce that really sets it apart.

 Featured reader review